 Include high-level financial details only

 You might include a few high-level details regarding your finances, such as whether you’re preapproved for a mortgage, how much down payment you plan to make, and any earnest money you’re offering.
-The letter to the seller of a home will be sent along with a formal offer that includes all the financial details.
+The letter to the seller will be sent along with a formal offer that includes all the financial details.

 Consider including an explanation of the rationale behind your offer, especially if it’s below asking price.
 Work closely with your agent on this, Galdieri says.